Conductor (rail): New York City

 The Metropolitan Transportation Authority (New York City) transit system operates trains using two-person crews consisting of a motorman and conductor.
 The conductor is located in the middle of the train and is responsible for opening the doors and closing them.
 When a train arrives at a station, the conductor verifies the train alignment on the platform by observing a black-and-white "zebra board" mounted to the platform wall or ceiling.
-When a train is aligned properly, the 6-feet long zebra board should be located directly opposite of the conductor's cab.
+When a train is aligned properly, the six-foot-long zebra board should be located directly opposite of the conductor's cab.

-Before opening the doors, the train conductor is to open the cab window and point to the zebra board with his or her index finger to confirm the stop position to the motorman.
+Before opening the doors, the train conductors are to open the cab window and point to the zebra board with their index fingers to confirm the stop position to the motorman.
 The doors, operated from a control panel located on the appropriate side of the car, are opened once the alignment verification is made.
-Like MBTA, there are two separate controls for the doors, those for doors forward of the conductor and those for the doors to the rear of the conductor.
+Like MBTA, two separate controls are used for the doors, those forward of the conductor and those to the rear of the conductor.

-After the doors are opened, the conductor sticks their head out the window to observe passenger boarding and exiting.
-The doors stay open for at least ten seconds, and when the conductor decides to close the doors, the conductor announces a door-closing warning using a PA system on the train.
+After the doors are opened, the conductors stick their heads out the window to observe passenger boarding and exiting.
+The doors stay open for at least 10 seconds, and when the conductor decides to close the doors, the conductor announces a door-closing warning using a public address system (PA) on the train.
 When the platform is clear, the conductor closes the doors in the rear cars.
 When a locked-door signal is received, the conductor closes the doors in the forward section of the train.
 Door chimes warn passengers that the doors are closing.
-When all the doors are closed, the conductor removes the door key, which alerts the motorman that it is safe to proceed.
+When all the doors are closed, the conductor removes the door key, which alerts the motorman that proceeding is safe.

 As the train departs the station, the conductor observes the platform for a distance of three car lengths.
 Station departure observations are made to ensure that no passenger or item is trapped between the doors and is dragged along the platform.
 The conductor is required to observe the forward and rear cars at least twice during these observations.